He lives with the bottle, that's the way it is [...]

 - In Corpse Party: Another Child, Tamaki's school is shutting down.
 While her classmates can all transfer away and continue their education, her family can't afford it, so she'll have to stay and find a job.
 As if that wasn't bad enough, the local Girl Posse finds her family's poverty absolutely hilarious, constantly harassing and bullying her.

-- The character Enrique in El Norte, who had made a perilous journey with his sister Rosa from civil-war-era Guatemala through Mexico to the U.S. as an "illegal alien", was offered a promising job as a construction foreman in Chicago - but when his sister falls deathly ill, he misses the plane to be by her side.
-In the end he's shown on a day-labor job in the L.A. area shovelling concrete.
+- The character Enrique in El Norte, who had made a perilous journey with his sister Rosa from Civil War-era Guatemala through Mexico to the U.S. as an "illegal alien", was offered a promising job as a construction foreman in Chicago - but when his sister falls deathly ill, he misses the plane to be by her side.
+In the end, he's shown on a day-labor job in the L.A. area shoveling concrete.

 - In Necessary Roughness Coach Riggendorf remembers Paul Blake, a promising high school quarterback from many years ago who never had the chance to go to college because he had to take over the family farm, so Riggendorf recruits him to be their new Freshman star QB at age 40.

 - Robert A. Heinlein's Starman Jones.
-In the Back Story, Max Jones' father died, leaving him to take care of his mother alone.
+In the Back Story, Max Jones' father died, leaving him to care for his mother alone.
 He was forced to drop out of school and take up farming to provide for them.
 He never lost his love of reading and learning, though.

 - Francie in A Tree Grows in Brooklyn is forced to drop out and get a job to help support the family.
 She is furious at her mother for making her do it instead of her brother Neely, as he doesn't even like school.
 Her mother explains that it is exactly why she made the choice she did - if Francie drops out, she'll find a way to go back for her education when she can.
 If Neely did, he would never go back.

-- In The Outsiders Darry gets a menial job in order to take care of his younger siblings after their parents die, instead of going on to college.
+- In The Outsiders, Darry got a menial job in order to take care of his younger siblings after their parents died, instead of going on to college.

 - Little Women is more subtle than most in its use of this trope, partly because it's chock-full of family loyalty aesops and partly because education for girls wasn't valued so highly at the time, but if you pay attention it's quite apparent that all three older March sisters quit school to help their mother when their father went off to war.
 Meg and Jo take jobs to supplement the family income, and Beth becomes the homemaker.